sillsdev/web-languageforge/README.md

 To build the JavaScript and CSS, run `refreshDeps.sh lf` if you are working on Language Forge, or `refreshDeps.sh sf` if you are working on Scripture Forge.
 Running `refreshDeps.sh` without arguments defaults to Language Forge.

-That's it; you should now be able to open your browser to languageforge.localhost and scriptureforge.local and log in with the credentials "admin" and "password".
+That's it; you should now be able to open your browser to languageforge.localhost and scriptureforge.localhost and log in with the credentials "admin" and "password".

 Now would be a good time to check that PHP unit tests, TS unit tests, and E2E tests all work.
 See the [Testing](#Testing) section below.